GrillingUXO/GrillingUXO/README.md

 - 👋 Hi, I’m @GrillingUXO
-- 👀 I’m interested in Music & ammunition
+- 👀 I’m interested in Music & engineering
-- 🌱 I’m currently learning ...
-C & Python & Java, but my Java is broken bad(
+- 🌱 I’m currently learning  C & Python & Java, but my Java is as damn as hell
-- 💞️ I’m looking to collaborate on ... music and engineering!
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...